Call for nominations 2026-2029

 • conceive and develop a long-term strategy on EAA virtual activities.

 We are looking for colleagues (at all levels of seniority) with diverse backgrounds in terms of research areas and methods.
-Both members will have good working knowledge of, and familiarity with, video conferencing and digital tools.
-Ideally, candidates will have experience in organising (virtual or in person) conferences, workshops and research events. good communication skills and the ability to generate innovative ideas are a must.
+Members will have good working knowledge of, and familiarity with, video conferencing and digital tools.
+Ideally, candidates will have experience in organising (virtual or in person) conferences, workshops and research events.
+Good communication skills and the ability to generate innovative ideas are a must.
+A new Chair of the as successor of Giovanna Michelon, will be chosen from the members once the new member is appointed.
+New applicants can nominate themselves for the Chair position.

 If you would like to participate in the organisation of EAA virtual events and engage with the wider academic community, then the VAC is the right place for you.

 VAC members will be approved by the EAA Management Committee.
-If you or one of your colleagues have an interest in these positions, please send a motivation letter and current CV to Giovanna Michelon (Giovanna.michelon@unipd.it) and Baha Diyarov (baha.diyarov@eaism.be)by 15 January 2025.
+If you or one of your colleagues have an interest in these positions, please send a motivation letter and current CV to Baha Diyarov (baha.diyarov@eiasm.be) by 15 January 2026.